SatoshiPortal/wasabiwallet-guide/security-and-privacy-configurations/advanced-security-options.md

 1. Hit Ctrl-L on your keyboard.&#x20;
 2. On the top left menu bar, click on File, then Lock Screen.

 This feature only locks the interface, it is not a fail-safe lock on your wallet.
-Anyone with the knowledge of the PIN can circumvent this feature.
+Anyone with the knowledge of the PIN or Wasabi's inner workings can circumvent this feature if they access your computer.

 ### Connect to your own full node&#x20;